confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 user just wants to see some of the rows in a table or a few records in a stream, they would very often issue queries of the form `SELECT * FROM table/stream;`.
 Issuing pull queries of this form can be very computationally intensive if the underlying table/stream on which the pull query is being executed has a large amount of data.
-This can also lead them to incurring large bandwidth costs when all they wanted to do was inspect a small amount of data from the taable or stream.
+This can also lead them to incurring large bandwidth costs when all they wanted to do was inspect a small amount of data from the table or stream.
 In the future, the `LIMIT` clause will also enhance the expressivity of pull query SQL syntax in conjunction with potential `OFFSET` and `ORDER BY` clauses which can unlock new use cases for pull queries.